sainidrd/HPC_structured_grid_tool/README.md

-The repository includes a structured grid-generation tool for a cavity with an axial-through flow, based on the elliptic-grid method.
-Among the various grid-quality metrics, orthogonality is the most critical—and the hardest to achieve in complex geometries.
+The repository includes a generalized structured grid-generation tool developed for high-fidelity simulations (LES/DNS), based on an elliptic grid-generation method with precise control over mesh growth rate and quality.
+Among standard grid-quality metrics, orthogonality is particularly critical in ensuring numerical accuracy and stability, especially in complex geometries.
 In this approach, the mesh coordinates \((x,y)\) are obtained by solving the following coupled elliptic equations:

 ## Elliptic Grid Equations